awesel/GameDesign/Daniel-README.md

 - **Limited-Time Cooperative Stories:** Design cooperative story experiences where multiple players can collaborate and make decisions together in real-time.
 Offering these multiplayer experiences as time-limited events or in-app purchases can create a social gaming dynamic and add an element of urgency for players to join in during these events.

-# 3 Mini-Games / Side Objectives
+# 3 Mini-Games / Side Objectives 🎮

+- **Time-based Challenges:** Implement timed challenges that test players' speed and reflexes.
+These could involve escaping from hazardous situations within a specific time limit.

+- **Character Quests:** Offer side quests that delve into the backstories of supporting characters, allowing players to learn more about their motivations or history.
+These quests could involve assisting or teaming up with other characters.